CHEM 751A/B : Advanced Topics in Chemistry 2

-- Explain and critically analyse experimental data (Capability 1, 2 and 3)
+- Explain and critically evaluate experimental data (Capability 2 and 3)

-- Communicate and explain the results of your research to a range of audiences (Capability 4 and 5)
+- Research, analyse and communicate the results of your research to a range of audiences (Capability 4 and 6)

-- Understand the problems related to health, safety and environment (Capability 4, 5 and 6)
+- Identify and analyse the significance of a related discipline in society and business (Capability 4, 5 and 6)

-- Understand the link between the scientific theory and experimentation (Capability 1, 2 and 3)
+- Understand and explain the link between the scientific theory and experimentation (Capability 1, 2 and 3)